jasperhuangg/MERN-Task-Manager/README.md

 - Google OAuth
 - RSA Encrytion of User Information
 - Cookies to Maintain User Login State
-- Numerous other featuers which improve user experience.
+- Numerous other features which improve user experience.